knative/community/ROLES.md

 ## Member

 A Member is an established Contributor who regularly participates in the project.
-Members have privileges in both project repositories and elections, and as such are expected to act in the interests of the whole project.
+Members have privileges in project repositories, and as such are expected to act in the interests of the whole project.

 Members are expected to demonstrate their adherence to the